 Who was Elizabeth Bathory?
 The most murderous woman in the history of the world, according to the Guinness Book of World Records.
 This Hungarian countess, who flourished in the late 16th and early 17th centuries, tortured and killed anywhere between 50 and 650 young women for pure pleasure.
 She reportedly bathed in their blood to keep herself young and sexy, watched them freeze to death for fun, and was allegedly one of the inspirations for the character Dracula.

-These Elizabeth Bathory facts are just part of this intriguing woman's story, however.
+These Elizabeth Bathory facts are just part of this intriguing woman's story.
 The real life of Elizabeth Bathory included her role as an incredibly rich and powerful noblewoman in Hungary/Transylvania.
 She was the niece of a king, mother of a secret love child, and a sexually adventurous dame who also happened to enjoy torturing women.
 Well-educated, she spoke several languages and spawned hundreds of gory legends that persist until this day.

-As a Child, She Witnessed Terrible Scenes of Torture
+As A Child, She Witnessed Terrible Scenes Of Torture

 As a little girl, the spoiled, petulant Elizabeth was never chastised for any bad behavior, even though she was prone to fits of rage and violence.
 From the time she was a young girl, she experienced seizures, wild mood swings, and terrible migraines.

 She also observed scenes of horrific torture, including one episode where she watched local authorities slit open the belly of a living horse, cram a criminal inside it, and stitch it closed, leaving the living criminal to writhe and struggle until both the human and the horse were dead.

 She Had A Secret Love Child At 13 And Married A Sadistic Husband